datacarpentry/astronomy-python/_episodes/04-motion.md

 ![Zoomed in view of previous scatter plot showing overdense region.](../fig/04-motion_files/04-motion_69_0.png)

-There is a hint of an overdense region near (-7.5, 0), but if you didn't know where to look, you would miss it.
+There is a hint of an overdense region near (-7.5, 0), but if you did not know where to look, you would miss it.

 To see the cluster more clearly, we need a sample that contains a higher proportion of stars in GD-1.